 In most cases, performing a breast augmentation procedure is a relatively straightforward process.
-However, there are some congenital deformities to the chest wall structure that may require the cosmetic surgeon to take extra care in performing a breast augmentation procedure.
+However, some congenital deformities to the chest wall structure may require the cosmetic surgeon to take extra care in performing a breast augmentation procedure.
 Two such deformities are pectus carinatum or pectus excavatum.
 Both require extra care in terms of implant positioning and profile.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.